 Funding for the expansion of the Obstetrics/Gynecology Residency Program at Memorial Health University Medical Center in Savannah was initiated in FY 2009 in recognition of the need for more OB/GYN physicians.
-In FY 2014, the GBPW provided capitation funding for two residents.
-(The program is increasing from 13 to 15 OB/GYN residents.)
-The capitation rate was \$14,500 per resident.
+In FY2015, the GBPW provided capitation funding for two residents.
+The capitation rate was \$14,833 per resident.